mcottle1/startup/README.md

 -to verify instance type http://3.16.6.15 into search engine

 -aws services is the leader in the field of web services

+#### Registering a Domain Name

+-Used Route 53 in AWS

+-Remeber to watch for reupping domain name

+-Name and corresponding IP addresses are saved in DNS

+-Remeber to set up root and wildcard record types so that it can be accessed using https:// infront of domain name

 ## Start-up deliverable - specifications